sql-machine-learning/elasticdl/docs/designs/allreduce.md

 ### Gloo

 Gloo is a collective communications library.
-It comes with a number of collective algorithms useful for machine learning applications, which includes but not limited to Broadcast and Allreduce.
+It comes with a number of collective algorithms useful for machine learning applications, which includes but not limited to broadcast and allreduce.
 It has been adopted by [PyTorch](https://github.com/pytorch/pytorch).

 Transport of data between participating machines is abstracted so that IP can be used at all times, or InifiniBand (or RoCE) when available.
 In the latter case, if the InfiniBand transport is used, GPUDirect can be used to accelerate cross machine GPU-to-GPU memory transfers.
 Gloo includes several collective algorithm implementations that work directly with NVIDIA GPU buffers.
 These take advantage of overlapping host and GPU operations to decrease overall latency.

-Gloo does not support fault tolerance but supports both GPUs and CPUs for at least Allreduce and Broadcast primitives.
+Gloo does not support fault tolerance but supports both GPUs and CPUs for at least allreduce and broadcast primitives.
 The implementation of the collective operations for CUDA tensors is not as optimized as the ones provided by the NCCL backend.

 ### Rabit

-Rabit is a lightweight library that provides a fault tolerant interface of Allreduce and Broadcast.
+Rabit is a lightweight library that provides a fault tolerant interface of allreduce and broadcast.
 It has been adopted by [XGBoost](https://github.com/dmlc/xgboost) and [Apache MXNet](https://github.com/apache/incubator-mxnet).

 Rabit provides fault tolerance via the following steps: